What You Should Know

-This mushroom commonly known as the pine bolete or pinewood king bolete is a basidiomycete fungus of the genus Boletus found throughout Europe.
-For many years, Boletus Pinophilus was considered a subspecies or form of the porcini mushroom B. edulis.
+For many years, Boletus pinophilus was considered a subspecies or form of the porcini mushroom Boletus edulis.
 In 2008, B. pinophilus in western North America were reclassified as a new species, Boletus rex-veris.
-Boletus pinophilus is edible and may be preserved and cooked.

-White to whitish at first, becoming yellowish to brownish yellow and eventually olive; not bruising; pores "stuffed" at first; with 2–4 circular pores per mm at maturity; tubes to 2 cm deep.
+White to whitish at first, becoming yellowish to brownish yellow and eventually olive; not bruising; pores "stuffed" at first; with 2–4 circular pores per mm at maturity; tubes to 0.79 inches (2 cm) deep.

-8–18 cm long; 3–8 cm thick; swollen and club-shaped when young, becoming club-shaped or equal; finely whitish-reticulate over at least the upper portion; whitish or pale brownish; basal mycelium white.
+3.15 to 7.09 inches (8 to 18 cm) long; 1.18 to 3.15 inches (3 to 8 cm) thick; swollen and club-shaped when young, becoming club-shaped or equal; finely whitish-reticulate over at least the upper portion; whitish or pale brownish; basal mycelium white.